mestachs/experiment/codereview/checklist.md

     * what is actually trying to be achieved, does it need to be done and is there a better (maybe completely different) way to do it
   * no duplication : follow the “three strikes” rule
   * no use of deprecated api
+  * Bug fix ?
+     * Does it fix the root cause or only the symptom ?
+[5-Whys](https://en.wikipedia.org/wiki/5_Whys)
+     * Any other places where similar problems can arise ? (duplicated/similar usage pattern)

 * **Better than before** ?
   * boyscout rule : "Always leave the campground cleaner than you found it."